sandan/cs373-idb/mysite/cs373/README.md

 - sponsors

-The technical report contains the following:
+The technical report MUST contain the following:
 - Title:        The group name, the group members.
 - Introduction: What is the problem?
 What are the use cases?
 - Design:       RESTful API, Django models.